Hanspe-3019/pyntomino/README.md

 Beside [numpy](https://numpy.org) the solver also uses [scikit-image's morphology](https://scikit-image.org/docs/stable/api/skimage.morphology.html)

-The package contains some builtin puzzle problems.
+The package contains some builtin puzzles, called *problem*s here.
 Via Edit Mode new problems can be created and saved as *User Problems*.

 Found solutions of builtin and user problems can be saved.